Ruan69-ST/ChatAppPart1/README.md

 A GitHub Actions workflow has been added in .github/workflows/TestJava.yml.

 The workflow runs Maven tests automatically when new code is pushed to GitHub.

+#Part 3

+- Implemented message tracking arrays.
+- Added functionality to search and delete messages.
+- finalized the logic for saving message history to JSON file.
+- Unit tests using specified data